DoDAO-io/dodao-solidity-course/generated/questions/oops_concepts.md

 Hint: noHint

-Explanation: 'for' keyword is used to attach library functions to any type.,<libraryName> for <dataType>: libraryName is the name of the desired library to import, dataType is the variable type for which we want to access the library.
+Explanation: - `for` keyword is used to attach library functions to any type
+-  `<libraryName> for <dataType>: libraryName is the name of the desired library to import, dataType is the variable type for which we want to access the library`

 Sub Topics: library